lolipopshock/export-pdfannots/README.md

 [pdfannots](https://github.com/0xabu/pdfannots) is a great tool that extracts annotations from PDF files.
 However, it provides limited support for migrating the annotation data to other software or other formats.
-`Export-PDFAnnots` tries to bridge this gap by providing additional
+`Export-PDFAnnots` tries to bridge this gap by providing a simple interface to export/convert annotations to common software like [LogSeq](https://logseq.com) or [Notion](https://www.notion.so).

 ## Use Cases